SlimeVR/SlimeVR-Docs-Site/server-setup/body-config.md

 ##### Upper/Lower arm distance (20-35)
 {:.no_toc}

-Adjust so that SteamVR tracker is on your elbow.
+Adjust so that the SteamVR tracker is on your elbow.

 ##### Controller distance z (10-20) and Controller distance y (2-8)
 {:.no_toc}